 Saying you want to improve conversions without testing or feedback is like trying to do blind archery.
 The research, the testing, and the data analysis is the heavy weightlifting that has to be done if you want optimal results in trying to improve conversions.

 Use data to develop a series of recommendations for changes.
-There is always room for improvement: test logos, headlines, copy, landing pages, calls to action, images, ads, product page, filters & sorting?
+There is always room for improvement: test logos, headlines, copy, landing pages, calls to action, images, ads, urgency on product page, filters & sorting?
 And everything in-between!
 Then, prioritize the changes to maximize returns.
 And after that – here comes the most important part – run tests.

 Using reliable A/B testing, you can verify the changes made to the site.
 You will know whether a particular change was good or bad for your revenue.
 No guessing, and no risk: you apply only the best tweaks that will skyrocket your conversion rate.